Graphic Design Logo Ideas:

 The scribbled circles are a reference to freehand art which often forms the basis of graphic design.
 The tilted ladder ascending to the stars suggests no-holds-barred creativity and that the sky is the limit.
 The Grenze Black font is solid, contrasting with the whimsical icon.

-The light bulb is synonymous with bright ideas, clarity of thought, invention, and intelligence, so it makes good sense to use it for a graphic logo.
-The tick and the star have positive connotations and symbolize fine workmanship.
-The mix of deep blue and turquoise is pleasing to the eye.
+The light bulb is synonymous with bright ideas, clarity of thought, invention, so it makes sense to use it for a graphic design logo.
+The checkmark and the star symbolize fine workmanship.
+The mix of deep blue and turquoise is pleasing to the eye, and the Oswald typeface grabs attention.

-The icon, depicting a clay pot with a sun and paintbrushes on it, represents human endeavor, and this is linked to the paintbrushes.
-The sun is a life-giving force that inspires creativity.
-The chunky Montserrat ExtraBold font, used in urban typography, adds a modern touch to the logo design.
+The icon, depicting a clay pot with sun and paintbrushes on it, represents human endeavor.
+The sun shape inspires creativity, while the orange color evokes enthusiasm, the blue, confidence, and the green, success.
+The chunky Montserrat ExtraBold font, used in urban typography, adds a modern touch.

 Questrial is a modern font with rounded lettering and its legibility makes it a good choice for ads and logos.
-The geometric precision and strength of a spider web is a marvel of nature and this image suggests that care and effort will go into creating your graphic designs.
+The geometric shapes resemble a spider's web, conveying precision and strength and expressing deep care for great design.
+The dark blue and gray color choices express cool mastery.

-The icon, comprised of four windows each containing different objects, hints at a variety of graphic design services for various industries.
-The Alice typeface, with its curved lettering, adds a quaint element, making it a bold choice for headlines and logos.
+The windows with different objects hint at a variety of graphic design services for various industries.
+The Alice typeface, with its curved lettering, adds a quaint element, making it a bold choice for logos.
+The rich, full-bodied orange mahogany inspires warm enthusiasm.

 A geometrical presentation of a flower encased in a curved frame is fitting for a graphic logo because it suggests creativity within a structured framework.
 Turquoise represents tranquility and hope.
 The turquoise flower creates a pleasant contrast with the black Crimson Text SemiBold font.

-The image in this logo is interesting because it is inscrutable.
-It contains letters of the alphabet — the "i" and the "H" — and it resembles human figures with the red circles representing their heads.
+The image in this logo is interesting and inscrutable.
+It contains letters of the alphabet — the "i" and the "H" — and it resembles human figures with the red circles above gray bodies.
 The modern, upright letters of the Oswald typeface are a good choice for this quirky icon.

 What are some good ideas for a graphic design logo?